SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/01-searching/01-introduction-to-searching-algorithm.md

 ## Projects
- using [Searching Sorted tool](https://www.cs.usfca.edu/~galles/visualization/Search.html) to find the value at index 17 using both linear and binary search approaches.
+use [Searching Sorted List](https://www.cs.usfca.edu/~galles/visualization/Search.html) tool to find the value at index 17 using both linear and binary search approaches.